 VPN is not connecting on iPhone?
 Try this...

 There are several common reasons why your VPN may not be connecting.
 This includes issues with your account status, network settings, or app configurations.
 If your VPN isn’t connecting, we recommend that you start troubleshooting using the steps below.

 You need to check to see whether the VPN is working after completing each troubleshooting tip.

 Depending on your generation of iPhone, you will need to force restart by either holding down the power button and the home button at the same time, or the power button and the volume down button at the same time.
 For iPhone 8 and later, hold down the power button and then quickly press the volume up button and then the volume down button.

-Update, delete and re-download your iOS VPN app from the App Store
+Update, delete, and re-download your iOS VPN app from the App Store

 Getting the latest version of the app will ensure that you aren’t having problems due to outdated software.
-Apps downloaded from the App Store should update automatically, but you can force the process manually by going into the App Store’s Account section in iOS 13+ or in the dedicated tab in older versions.
+Apps downloaded from the App Store should update automatically, but you can force the process manually by going into the App Store’s Account section in iOS 13+ or to the dedicated tab in older versions.